The ATO has expressed a special interest in reviewing the R&D Tax Incentive claims around…

 A best practice tax adviser will work with your project manager throughout the conduct of your project.
 The adviser will check that evidence about the ‘primary R&D qualifiers’ is maintained contemporaneously and is relevant to the experimental activities.

 Documenting Experimental Activities

-Best practice in documenting your experimental activities is to record the main steps of your experimental activities.
+A key practice with R&D Tax Incentive record keeping is to note the main steps of your experimental activities.
 Such records should demonstrate there is a clear and logical nexus between the experimental activities and the ‘primary R&D qualifiers’.

 Please note that the requirements for documenting ‘supporting R&D activities’ (‘directly related activities’) are similar to that of documenting your experimental activities.
 The key difference is that for directly related activities documentation should demonstrate a direct relationship with the experimental activities.
 There are other differences, but for the current purposes, they are not described here.

 Most often, supporting evidence for experimental activities is in the form of contemporaneous documents.
 For example, documents generated as the experiments were being conducted.
 Contemporaneous documentation that is dated, signed, and specific to the work performed is the best supporting evidence that you can provide.